amit-bhatt/Disable-AV-with-HID/README.md

-# Disabling Windows Defender for Windows
+# Disabling Windows Defender for Windows using ATTINY85

 ## Warning
 Disabling Windows Defender can leave your computer vulnerable to security threats.
 Only proceed if you fully understand the risks involved and make sure to re-enable Windows Defender as soon as possible.
 Always ensure you download software from trusted sources.